phalcon/documentation/docs/coding-standard.md

 Phalcon is written in [Zephir][zephir], a language that the Phalcon Team invented and is actively developing.
 Therefore, there are no established coding standards that developers can follow, should they wish to.

-In this document we outline the coding standard that Phalcon is using for editing Zephir files.
+In this document, we outline the coding standard that Phalcon is using for editing Zephir files.
 The coding standard is a variant of [PSR-12][psr-12] developed by [PHP-FIG][php-fig]

 ## Files
 * Files must use only UTF-8 without BOM.